Wolverton Health Centre

 In order to register with the practice you will need to complete the patient questionnaire and a purple NHS form.
-We will also need some form of photo identification such as your passport/driving licence, together with a utility bill or other document showing your new address, this will take 48 hours to process.
+We will also need some form of photo identification such as your passport/driving licence, together with a utility bill or other document showing your new address.

 If you are on any regular medication you will need to make an appointment with the doctor before we are able to issue any repeat prescription.

 If you suffer from heart problems, asthma, COPD, or diabetes, please make an appointment with the appropriate practice nurse clinic as soon as possible for an assessment and review.

 Our Practice Charter